- Health insurance requirements

 Gannett staff members also assist students who need emergency and specialty medical care by making referrals to community practitioners and private health-care facilities.

-All medical care and counseling at Gannett is confidential.
-Health care records are completely separate from all other university records.
+All medical and mental health services are confidential at Gannett, and health care records are completely separate from all other university records.
 Gannett Health Services staff members confer with one another as needed to provide integrated care for you; in the event of your treatment at Cayuga Medical Center or another hospital, the hospital and Gannett will share relevant health information for continuity of care.
 Otherwise, Gannett will not release any information about you without your written permission, except as authorized or required by law, or in our judgment as necessary to protect you or others from a serious threat to health or safety.
 Review Gannett's Notice of Privacy Practices for more information.

 Gannett uses an electronic health records system, which provides a web portal (myGannett) to facilitate secure communication.